 - Configure a new eagle.io data source with the Upload data to ftp.eagle.io transport

-- Use the first file sent as sample data to finalize configuration of the data source parser and create parameters
+- Use the first file sent as sample data to finalize configuring the data source parser, and create parameters

 1. Configure an eagle.io data source

 - Create a data source and select File as the Source Type.
 Choose Delimited Text from the list and click Next.

 - Select Upload to ftp.eagle.io as the transport type.
 A unique Username will be automatically generated per data source; for this example, it is